practicalli/spacemacs/source-control/magit/forge.md

 `RET` on the issue opens the issue and shows the details.
 Related issues are shown as a link, `RET` on the link opens the related issue in the browser.

+`, ,` to save and create the issue on the remote forge.  `, k` to cancel.

 ![Spacemacs Magit Forge - Issue details](/images/spacemacs-magit-forge-issue-details.png)

 ## Create a remote fork